 Abbreviations: MR: patients who were receiving long-term macrolide therapy; MNR patients who were not receiving any macrolide therapy.
 Resistance gene abundance was normalised to the 16S Ct value of each sample.
 Data presented as median (min-max) or mean (SD) depending on data distribution.
-P values were determined by Mann-Whitney U test or Student’s t test with Welch's correction.
+P values were determined by Mann-Whitney U test or Student’s t test with Welch's correction. * P value is not significant after FDR correction

 Table 4.
 Paired assessment of the resistance gene detection frequency between patients and close contacts stratified by macrolide use.